kristianmandrup/graphql-typescript-stripe-example/server/Readme.md

 ### Missing user/role

-Create the user `postgres` with SUPERUSER access, if missing
+Create the user `postgres` with SUPERUSER access, if missing.
+Also create the database `stripe-example`

 `CREATE USER postgres WITH SUPERUSER PASSWORD 'postgres';`